ufcg-lsd/asperathos/quick-start.md

 ### How to create a docker image to consume a kubejobs workload?

-#### I. Creating a Python application that knows to consume the redis workload:
+#### I. Creating a Python application that knows how to consume the redis workload:

 1. The application must know how to use the redis API.
    In Python, the application looks like this: